dxe/dxesf-docs/docs/index.md

-Facebook groups, and any other resources operated by the DxE SF Bay Area chapter, including any resources operated by the DxE SF Bay Area chapter by virtue of its role on the Global Steering Committee), ensuring compliance with these bylaws, and fulfilling DxE principles and values such as emergent leadership and inclusivity.
+Facebook groups, and any other resources operated by the DxE SF Bay Area chapter, including any resources operated by the DxE SF Bay Area chapter by virtue of its role on the Global Steering Committee), ensuring compliance with these bylaws, and fulfilling DxE values.

 The Lead Organizer commits to seeking others' perspectives among the relevant body of people in staffing and financial decisions before